Exercise and Sport Science Department (ESS)

 Teaching Adventure Education in Physical Education

 This content course is focused on movement skills and knowledge for students in grades K-12 within activity categories aligned to Society of Health and Physical Education (SHAPE) National Standards and Grade Level Outcomes for K-12 Physical Education.
-Teacher candidates will develop common and specialized content knowledge related to adventure education and will have opportunities to plan and teach peers and K-12 learners.
-In addition, teacher candidates will recognize and understand academic language and theory related to teaching and learning adventure education.
+Teacher candidates develop common and specialized content knowledge related to adventure education and have opportunities to plan and teach peers and K-12 learners.
+In addition, teacher candidates learn to recognize and understand academic language and theory related to teaching and learning adventure education.
 Offered Fall, Spring.

 ESS 130 Cr.1